 Who or what is Krashen?

-Stephen Krashen presented a mold-breaking concept about how we learn a language.
+Stephen Krashen presented a mould-breaking concept about how we learn a language.
 I remember seeing him give a televised lecture when I was a teenager.
-He inspired me so much that we include a Krashen style lesson in our TEFL course to demonstrate the power of his ideas.
+He inspired me so much that we included a Krashen style lesson in our TEFL course to demonstrate the power of his ideas.

-His thoughts and ideas seem to indicate that we learn a new language the same way as we learned our mother tongue when we were babies.
-We are born and then, after immersion in an environment of sights, sounds and smells, we say our first word.
-Our parents are delighted and then the torrent of words begins.
+His thoughts and ideas indicate that we learn a new language the same way as we learned our mother tongue when we were babies.
+We are born, and then, after immersion in an environment of sights, sounds and smells, we say our first word.
+Our parents are delighted, and then the torrent of words begins.

-For people without learning difficulties, Krashen believes this process can be applied to the ESL classroom.
+Krashen believes this process can be applied to the ESL classroom for people without learning difficulties.
 He demonstrates this in this excellent video where he explains a lot about his ideas.

-Part of the video is a short class where he speaks only in German and he reinforces the spoken language with visuals.
+Part of the video is a short class where he speaks only in German, reinforcing the spoken language with visuals.
 He believes that speaking should not be forced.
-He believes that speaking will occur naturally the same way as it does for a baby.
+He believes that speaking will occur naturally the same way for a baby.
 Exposure and input will give birth to speaking.

 The idea is good but is it applicable to teaching English to people who already speak a language other than English?

-- People who already speak a language probably live in a country where English is not the main language but babies live in an environment surrounded by their country’s language.
+- People who already speak a language probably live in a country where English is not the primary language, but babies live in an environment surrounded by their country’s language.

 Krashen’s ideas support the “English only” classroom idea.
 The prohibition of any language other than English in the classroom is fundamental to making his ideas work.

-Krashen’s ideas conflict with many other learning theories, especially those who want to teach English in a technical way by analysing grammar, syntax, construction, etc. Krashen’s foundation is that we all acquire a language the same way through messages.
+Krashen’s ideas conflict with many other learning theories, especially those who want to teach English technically by analysing grammar, syntax, construction, etc. Krashen’s foundation is that we all acquire a language the same way through messages.

 He states that understanding messages is key and he defines the process as comprehensible input.

-Language comes to life when used in a way that, although we do not comprehend the words, we can relate to and understand.
-The same way that cans of paint are inherently uninteresting on their own, their content comes to life when placed in the hands of a great artist.
-Language is the paint and you are the artist.
+Language is the paint, and you are the artist.
+Language comes to life when used so that, although we do not comprehend the words, we can relate to and understand.
+In the same way that cans of paint are inherently uninteresting on their own, their content comes to life when placed in the hands of a great artist.

 Applying Krashen’s ideas in the classroom

 Krashen’s ideas are easily applied in the classroom.
 Some of his basic techniques are shown in the video.
 He speaks in German and draws pictures to which we can relate.
-You will not learn German from his video but you will be able to understand what he is saying.
-Repeating the process reinforces learning and eventually you will be able to speak.
+You will not learn German from his video, but you will understand what he is saying.
+Repeating the process reinforces learning, and eventually, you will be able to speak.

-You must try to instil Krashen’s ideas in your students.
-I was lucky because I learned Spanish in Spain so the environment, like a baby’s, was monolingual.
+It would help if you tried to instil Krashen’s ideas in your students.
+I was lucky because I learned Spanish in Spain, so the environment was monolingual, like a baby’s.

-Students learning English once a week, for example in Thailand, will speak English in class for an hour.
+For example, students learning English once a week in Thailand will speak English in class for an hour.
 Assuming 8 hours sleep each day, they will probably spend the remaining 111 hours a week speaking Thai.
 That is 0.9% speaking English and 99.1% speaking Thai.

-Krashen’s ideas when combined with others that provide form and structure will enable learning.
 Krashen’s foundation is that language is structured communication.
-He also argues that a technical study of a language (grammar, syntax and structure) is not learning a language.
-Sort of like being the best car mechanic in the world but not knowing how to drive.
+He also argues that a technical study of a language (grammar, syntax and structure) is not learning a language—like being the best car mechanic in the world but not knowing how to drive.
+When combined with others that provide form and structure, Krashen’s ideas will enable learning.

 Krashen’s final word of warning is about something called the affective filter.
 He explains that the part of the brain that process and learns a new language (Chomsky’s language acquisition device) is susceptible to blocking by a few factors.

-This block is called the affective filter and is created due to:
+This block is called the affective filter and is due to: